securekey/fabric-next/docs/source/CONTRIBUTING.rst

 Reviewing submitted Change Requests (CRs)
 -----------------------------------------

-Another way to contribute and learn about Hyperledgr Fabric is to help the maintainers with the review of the CRs that are open.
+Another way to contribute and learn about Hyperledger Fabric is to help the maintainers with the review of the CRs that are open.
 Indeed maintainers have the difficult role of having to review all the CRs that are being submitted and evaluate whether they should be merged or